codeforboston/GovLens/README.md

 ## Why?

 We get reminders all the time of how well our physical civic infrastructure is doing: Did my car hit a pothole?
 Are the swing sets covered in rust?
-It can be harder to see how well our digital civic infrastructure is holding up, however, particularly when it comes to the parts of the web that can be invisible to many people: How accessible is a site to people who rely on screen readers or who have reduced vision?
+However, it can be harder to see how well our digital civic infrastructure is holding up, particularly when it comes to the parts of the web that can be invisible to many people: How accessible is a site to people who rely on screen readers or who have reduced vision?
 Which third-party trackers have access to visitor data, and how is that data being guarded?
 Are government websites following basic best practices in utilizing secure connections?

 While we have a [National Bridge Inventory](https://www.fhwa.dot.gov/bridge/nbi.cfm) that monitors dangerous bridges and other federal agencies that monitor other core infrastructure issues, we do not have similar insights into how strong or weak much of our digital infrastructure is.